Eh Up, Me Old Flowers!

 Now, however, in retirement, Charlie faces an uncomfortable visit from a mysterious stranger who demands that he justify himself…

-Starring Tony Marshall (Casualty, Only Fools and Horses, Life on Mars).
-On stage he is currently appearing in Jitney at the Old Vic to rave reviews.
+Starring Tony Marshall (Casualty, Only Fools and Horses, Life on Mars, Death In Paradise)

 Keep me updated!